BiologicalRecordsCentre/brc-charts/docs/README.md

 There are a couple of undocumented charts in the libarary - i.e. they do not appear in the [API documentation](https://biologicalrecordscentre.github.io/brc-charts/docs/api/).
 These were developed for the the [Plant Atlas 2020 website](https://plantatlas2020.org/).

 ### Undocumented 'bar' chart
 The bar chart (`brccharts.bar`) is designed to display a bar chart.
-Although initiallly created to facilitate the [Plant Atlas 2020 website](https://plantatlas2020.org/) (figure 4 on the 'trends' tab), it has been generalised and could be used in other contexts
+Although initiallly created to facilitate the [Plant Atlas 2020 website](https://plantatlas2020.org/) (figure 4 on the 'trends' tab), it has been generalised and could be used in other contexts.

 ### Undocumented 'density' chart
 The density chart (`brccharts.density`) is designed to show one or more density plots derived from frequency data (data)